antmicro/job-oculink-expansion/README.md

 ## Overview

-This board is a PCIe to OCuLink adapter that connects to the expansion port on the Jetson Orin Baseboard, allowing the connection of PCIe devices via the OCuLink interface.
+This board is a PCIe to OCuLink adapter that connects to the expansion port on the Jetson Orin Baseboard, allowing PCIe devices to be connected via the OCuLink interface.

 ## Key features